SREDevOpsNL/PythonGUIApps/README.md

 The `filter_table` function is used to filter the DataFrame based on the user's input in the entry widgets.
 For each entry, if a value is present, the DataFrame is filtered to only include rows where the corresponding column contains that value.
 The table is then updated with the filtered DataFrame.

 Finally, a button is created to apply the filters.
 When clicked, it calls the `filter_table` function.

+# WebTables_SimpleTable Application

+This application is a Flask web application that displays a list of books.
+The books are defined in the `BookHierarchy.py` and `book_data.py` files and displayed using the `app.py` file.

+## BookHierarchy.py

+This file defines the `Book` and `BookList` classes.
+The `Book` class represents a single book, with properties such as title, author, and reading time.
+The `BookList` class is a collection of `Book` objects.

+## book_data.py

+This file is responsible for adding books to the `BookList`.
+It defines a function `add_books_to_BookList` that creates new `Book` objects and adds them to the `BookList`.

+## app.py

+This is the main file of the Flask application.
+It defines a single route, the home route (`/`), which can handle `GET` requests.

+When a request is made to the home route, the `add_books_to_BookList` function is called to add all the books to the `BookList`. `books_df` DataFrame is created from a list of Book objects.
+Each Book object is converted to a dictionary using book.__dict__, and these dictionaries are used to create the DataFrame.
+This is done using a list comprehension.

+Finally, the list of books is passed to the `index.html` template using the `render_template` function.
+This template is responsible for displaying the list of books on the web page.